 Touch base with your advisor frequently, especially early in the fall semester as you explore your interests and see how your fall courses are going.
 The more your advisor knows about your interests and concerns, the more he or she can support you.
 Early planning can open opportunities, identify issues early, and solve problems.
 So take advantage of your advisor’s knowledge and interest!

-Every year in mid-fall, your advisor will receive your Degree Audit and your access code to register for spring classes.
-You must schedule a meeting with your advisor during the advising and registration period to discuss your plans for spring and to receive your access code.
+In the middle of every semester, your advisor will review your Degree Audit with you and discuss your course registration plans for the upcoming fall or spring semester.
+You must schedule a meeting with your advisor during the advising and registration period to discuss your course registration plans.
 It’s your responsibility to arrange a registration advising meeting with your assigned advisor, so be sure to do so!